iLVL-Key/FFXI/addons/VanaPad/readme.md

 - show/hide - Show/hide the VanaPad window
 - edit/e - Edit the current note
 - title/t - Add a custom title to the current note.

+## Version History
+Version 1.0 BETA-3
+- Fix text shifting when changing colors (you can see it doing it with the edit button in the eaxmple gif).

+Version 1.0 BETA-2
+- Fix Windower double-click bug on the hide button
+- Fix un-hiding after zone when hidden.

+Version 1.0 BETA-1
+- First version